fpaschos/simple-bank-system/README.md

-### Simple Bank Accounts System
+### Simple Bank Accounting System
-Implementation of a simple bank account management system using [akka.io](https://akka.io/docs/).
+Implementation of a simple bank accounting system using [akka.io](https://akka.io/docs/).

 The purpose of this repository is to be familiarized with the new [akka-typed](https://doc.akka.io/docs/akka/current/typed/index.html) API.